rmarkello/abagen/docs/user_guide/expression.rst

 Unfortunately, due to how tissue samples were collected from the donor brains it is possible that some regions in an atlas may not be represented by any expression data.
-As you can see above, the third row in the returned DataFrame is filled with NaN values.
-That region, corresponding to the right frontal pole in the Desikan-Killiany atlas, was not matched to any tissue samples; this is likely due to the fact that only two of the six donors have tissue samples taken from the right hemisphere.
+In the above example, one of the rows (not displayed) is missing data.
+That region, corresponding to the right temporal pole in the Desikan-Killiany atlas, was not matched to any tissue samples; this is likely due to the fact that only two of the six donors have tissue samples taken from the right hemisphere.

 If you require a *dense* matrix---that is, you need expression values for **every** region in your ``atlas``---there are a few parameters that you can